mcci-catena/mcci-catena-provision/README.md

 * `catenainit-otaa.cat` - Configure a Catena for OTAA
 * `catena-4610-base-otaa.cat` - Configure a Catena 4610 in production
+* `catena-4612-otaa.cat` - Configure a Catena 4612 in production
 * `catena-4617-otaa.cat` - Configure a Catena 4617 in production
 * `catena-4618-otaa.cat` - Configure a Catena 4618 in production
 * `catena-4630-otaa.cat` - Configure a Catena 4630 in production